haidee09/DrivingApp-docs/doc/adminManual/tests.md

 ### API QuantumLeap

-To review the execution of the QuantumLeap API use the following console command:
+To review the running of the QuantumLeap API use the following console command:
 ```sh
 $ curl -X GET http://0.0.0.0:8668/v2/version -H 'Accept: application/json'
 ```